I told a lie about my child. You’re probably expecting a joke or a silly pun right about that. Not today.

-I brought Avery with me to the drugstore to buy eye drops (and shampoo and a DVD and hairspray and milk and…I apparently need to get this impulse buying thing under control).
-As I stood in the skin care aisle (I also bought cleanser), Avery picked up the various bottles and tubes and chattered away.
-Then she spontaneously hugged the guy who was busy stocking shelves.
-She’s a hugger my girl.
-And clearly very tactile.
+I brought my daughter with me to the drugstore to buy eye drops (and shampoo and lip balm and a travel sized hairspray and milk.
+I need to get this impulse buying thing under control).
+As I stood in the skin care aisle (I also bought hand cream) Avery picked up various bottles and tubes and chattered away.
+Then she spontaneously hugged the guy who was stocking shelves next to us.
+She’s tactile and a hugger without boundaries, obviously.

 “How old is she?” asked the clerk.
 “She’s four,” I answered.